The John Innes Foundation Undergraduate Bursary Award Scheme

 Conditions of the Bursary

-The student will be shortlisted and selected through a combination of interview and a written application and will comply with the following criteria:
+The successful student will be shortlisted and selected through a combination of written application and interview.
+To be eligible you must satisfy the following criteria:

 • Have the need for financial assistance to complete the university course*.